tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 This approach does not protect against other hostile applications on a system.
 Rather, it is designed to provide a level of trust between the developer and the user, while reducing the impact of security flaws within the application.

----
-## Layered Security
-	Swiss cheese

-It is not trivial to maintain the balance of the sandbox.

-The Tauri framework provides reasonable ways to achieve this.

 Tauri has built-in application level sandboxing features called capabilities, permissions and scopes.
-Tauri is also compatible with, and tries to encourage, common container technologies such as Flatpak.

-This allows end users to restrict applications, isolate applications from each other, and developers to restrict access at compile time to reduce the impact of run-time compromises.
+These are designed to control the system access of the Frontend.

 Let's explore Tauri's built-in sandboxing capabilities.